- Why feeding your puppy the right food is important?

 Here are some things you should never feed a puppy:

-Consult with the vet for a full list of highly toxic foods you should avoid feeding your puppy.
+Check our list of harmful substances for dogs.
+Also be sure to consult with the vet for a full list of highly toxic foods you should avoid feeding your puppy.

 If you’ve just brought them home for the first time, it’s a good idea to keep them on the food recommended by the breeder or rescue centre at first, unless there’s an obvious problem.